support for Message Of The Day (MOTD)

 plugin API to allow storing some generic/general/shared non-user data available to all users to avoid direct access to UserRepo instance.

-#21 Updated by Artur Hefczyc about 1 month ago
+#21 Updated by Artur Hefczyc 2 months ago

 - Assignee changed from Artur Hefczyc to Andrzej Wójcik